tigerfarm/arduino/README.md

 --------------------------------------------------------------------------------
 ## Altair 8800

 + Nice programming sample.
-The video creator has an actual Altair 8800. https://www.youtube.com/watch?v=oZ1xHyuf0Bs
+The creator of the video has an actual Altair 8800. https://www.youtube.com/watch?v=oZ1xHyuf0Bs
 + First, shows the Altair-Duino
 + Describes the functionality of the front panel.